18 Software Developer Success Stories

 Arvind Jain noticed a problem that so many founders running a remote team can relate to.
 Here’s the scenario: a person on your sales team wants to know what new features are in the product pipeline.
 They need the answer to close a sale, but the answer is buried in a Slack channel, or a Google Sheet,…

-Arvind Jain (from Palo Alto, CA, USA) started Glean almost 4 years ago.
+Arvind Jain (from Palo Alto, CA, USA) started Glean about 4 years ago.

 Arvind started Glean in 2019 to make it simple for people to find the knowledge they require to be more successful and content at work.